From metaswarm

-Monitor a PR through to merge — handle CI failures, review comments, and thread resolution automatically until all checks pass
+Monitors pull requests through to merge by automatically handling CI failures, review comments, and thread resolution until all checks pass.
+Invoke after PR creation or via /pr-shepherd.

 Use when a PR has been created and needs to be monitored through to merge - handles CI failures, review comments, and thread resolution automatically until all checks pass and all threads are resolved.